Nils Bergslien: Career

 Over the years Bergslien was given a number of commissions.
-In 1886, he created the decorations for the tourist ship Britannia; from 1899 to 1900 he decorated several rooms in the Hotel Café Boulevard Norway and Bergen (destroyed by fire 1916) and in the Tyssedal Hotel at Odda and later he made the national romantic decorations for the dining room in the Hotel Vøringfoss in Eidfjord.
+In 1886, he created the decorations for the tourist ship Britannia; from 1899 to 1900 he decorated several rooms in the Hotel Café Boulevard Norway and Bergen (destroyed by fire 1916) and in the Tyssedal Hotel at Odda Municipality and later he made the national romantic decorations for the dining room in the Hotel Vøringfoss in Eidfjord Municipality.

-At the Bergslien Park in Voss are monuments honoring the three Bergslien artists, Brynjulf, Knud and Nils.
-The Nils Bergslien Gallery (Galleri Nils Bergslien) was established by Eidfjord municipality which owns and operates the gallery.
+At the Bergslien Park in Vossavangen are monuments honoring the three Bergslien artists, Brynjulf, Knud and Nils.
+The Nils Bergslien Gallery (Galleri Nils Bergslien) was established by Eidfjord Municipality which owns and operates the gallery.
 It contains original work by Nils Berglien.